 2.1.
-The coupled model and the flow field correction
+The Coupled Model and the Flow Field Correction

-For this study, we use the Kiel Climate Model [KCM; $Park\ et\ al.$, 2009], a coupled atmosphere/ocean/sea ice model.
-It consists of the ocean model NEMO [Madec, 2008] in the ORCA2 configuration ($\approx 2^{\circ} \times 2^{\circ}$, 31 vertical levels) coupled to the atmospheric model ECHAM5 [$Roeckner\ et\ al.$, 2003] with approximately $3.75^{\circ} \times 3.75^{\circ}$ resolution (T31), 19 vertical levels and a lid at 10hPa, using the coupler OASIS3 [Valcke, 2006, 2013].
+For this study, we use the Kiel Climate Model (KCM) [Park et al., 2009], a coupled atmosphere/ocean/sea ice model.
+It consists of the ocean model Nucleus for European Modelling of the Ocean [Madec, 2008] in the ORCA2 configuration ($\approx 2^{\circ} \times 2^{\circ}$, 31 vertical levels) coupled to the atmospheric model ECHAM5 [Roeckner et al., 2003] with approximately $3.75^{\circ} \times 3.75^{\circ}$ resolution (T31), 19 vertical levels, and a lid at 10 hPa, using the coupler OASIS3 [Valcke, 2006, 2013].
 The radiative forcing is fixed at late twentieth century levels and, in particular, does not include changing greenhouse gas concentration or aerosol loading.

 We compare model output of the KCM run in the standard configuration (hereafter "the uncorrected model" or "CTRL") with output from a corrected model version (referred to as "CORR").
-CORR includes a non-flow interactive correction that is applied to the North Atlantic flow field as well as an additional correction that is applied to the surface freshwater flux (model experiment C-FS0 as described in Drews et al. [2015]).
-The flow field correction adjusts the baroclinic pressure gradient of the ocean component by a non-

-- interactive seasonally varying climatological correction term in the momentum equations. - The correction leads to a more northward flow of the North Atlantic Current (NAC), - re-establishing the northwest corner [Lazier, 1994] east of Newfoundland (see Fig. S2).
-In - order to prevent a shutdown of the AMOC, the surface freshwater flux seen by the ocean - component is also adjusted.
-However, no adjustment is made to the model heat budget. - Further details can be found in Drews et al. [2015].
-1000 year long model simulations are - carried out using both model versions and the last 700 years, annually averaged (unless - otherwise stated) and, here, 5 year low pass filtered, are analyzed.
+CORR includes a non-flow interactive correction that is applied to the North Atlantic flow field as well as an additional correction that is applied to the surface freshwater flux (model experiment C-FSO as described in Drews et al. [2015]).
+The flow field correction adjusts the baroclinic pressure gradient of the ocean component by a non-interactive seasonally varying climatological correction term in the momentum equations.
+The correction leads to a more northward flow of the North Atlantic Current, reestablishing the northwest corner [Lazier, 1994] east of Newfoundland (see Figure S2).
+In order to prevent a shutdown of the AMOC, the surface freshwater flux seen by the ocean component is also adjusted.
+However, no adjustment is made to the model heat budget.
+Further details can be found in Drews et al. [2015].
+The 1000 yearlong model simulations are carried out using both model versions, and the last 700 years, annually averaged (unless otherwise stated) and, here, 5 year low-pass filtered, are analyzed.